eduardkrgr/katacoda-scenarios/cobigen-setup/step8.md

 ## Troubleshooting CLI
 When generating code from a Java file, CobiGen makes use of Java reflection for generating templates.
 In order to do that, the CLI needs to find the compiled source code of your project.

-If you find an error like Compiled class foo\bar\EmployeeEntity.java has not been found, it means you need to run "mvn clean install" on the input project so that a new target folder gets created with the needed compiled sources.
+If you find an error like Compiled class foo\bar\EmployeeEntity.java has not been found, it means you need to run &#34;mvn clean install&#34; on the input project so that a new target folder gets created with the needed compiled sources.

 ## Conclusion
 From this tutorial you have learned the following: